IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 ACCESS_FORMAT- Format of the file.

-COORDINATE_SYSTEM- For nonscalar data, contains coordinate system name, e.g. ‘HCI’ or ‘RTN’.
+COORDINATE_SYSTEM- For nonscalar data, contains coordinate system name, e.g. ‘HCI’ or ‘RTN.’
 Note representation is no longer included.

 Data_coordinates- Coordinate system used for observed magnetic field vector.
 "Other" means that an instrument-specific coordinate system is used.